holonk/retail-calendar/README.md

 #### addLeapWeekToMonth
 If `addLeapWeekToMonth` is set to `10`, then the penultimate month will not abide this rule, as it will have an extra week.
 This value is zero-indexed.

-#### customLeapYearOptions
+#### leapYear, leapYearEndDate, leapYearFrequency
 Overrides how leap years are calculated.
+Used only if weekCalculation is set to `WeekCalculation.CustomLeapYear`.
-If this is set, given `customLeapYearOptions.yearEndDate` will be the end of calendar year of `customLeapYearOptions.calendarYear`.
+If these options are set, given `leapYearEndDate` will be the end of calendar year of `leapYear`.
-Then remaining leap years will be calculated by `customLeapYearOptions.leapYearFrequency` option.
+Then remaining leap years will be calculated using `leapYearFrequency` option.

 For given `{ yearEndDate: '2006-03-11', calendarYear: 2006, leapYearFrequency: 6 }` customLeapYearOptions, 2006 will be a leap year and the last day of the year will be 2006-03-11.
 Following leap years will be 2012, 2018, 2024 and so on.